ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <p>
       <div style="font-size:120%">
          <h3>Saturday</h3>Rain and snow showers likely before noon, then rain and snow showers.
 Cloudy, with a high near 40.
 South southeast wind 7
          to 13 mph, with gusts as high as 23 mph.
+Chance of precipitation is 90%.
 New snow accumulation of less than one inch possible.<br></div>
    </p>
    <p>
       <div style="font-size:120%">